gamingdoom/neutron/README.md

   Neutron is an open-source tool for creating desktop applications based on web applications.
 Neutron uses Gecko/Firefox under the hood.

 # Usage
   Neutron can be configured through the ``configurator.py`` configuration wizard.
 After being configured, ``config.json`` is generated in the build folder and ``build.py`` can be run to build your application.
+One example of a Neutron application is [Datcord](https://github.com/gamingdoom/datcord).
   ## Making an application
   Currently, neutron applications can only be built on Linux, so you might have to use WSL.
   ```